benlk/misc-licenses/README.md

-# A collection of license
+# Licenses in this repo

 The canonical URL for this collection of licenses is https://github.com/benlk/misc-licenses